LaurentKadeko22/sip-n-splatter-cafe/README.md

 The future vision of sip'n splatter cafe is to help people both academic, workers and people who just enjoy drinking with friends or family to get a good start rather then having a bad start of the day.

 ### The audience
-coffe connoisseurs and above 18 years old!
+coffe connoisseurs and 18 and above years old!

+### Design